UPDATE 1-French retailers recall products in horsemeat scandal

 The French government investigation aims to establish a list of all the companies that bought suspect products from Comigel in France and across Europe.

-Hamon said he expected the investigation to reveal whether French meat processor Spanghero at the heart of the supply chain was aware it had bought horsemeat or had been deceived.
+Hamon said he expected the investigation to reveal whether French meat processing firm Spanghero at the heart of the supply chain was aware it had bought horsemeat or had been deceived.

-For its part, Spanghero said in a statement that it had simply bought meat labeled as beef of Romanian origin and sold it on without having processed the meat.
+For its part, Spanghero said in a statement that it had simply bought meat labelled as beef of Romanian origin and sold it on without having processed the meat.

-The company, which does not usually sell horsemeat, said it planned to take action against its supplier.
+The firm, which does not usually sell horsemeat, said it planned to take action against its supplier.

-In the wake of the scandal, the French government is stepping up controls of meat supply chains and summoning companies in the industry on Monday to stress that regulations must be respected.
+In the wake of the scandal, the French government is stepping up controls of meat supply chains and summoning firms in the industry on Monday to stress that regulations must be respected.

 Eating horsemeat is a taboo in Britain and although once common fare in France it has been out of fashion for decades.